hhxx-gif/wmctvw/README.md

+This code is directly related to the manuscript submitted to The Visual Computer.
+Please cite this manuscript when using this code.

 Nonconvex Multi-Regularization Framework for Detail-Preserving Undersampled MRI Reconstruction

-This repository corresponds to the original manuscript submitted for publication in The Visual Computer.

 1 Overview